-The measure should be moderately understandable for public reporting.
+- The measure will be useful for QI, particularly given the performance gap. - The measure should be moderately understandable for public reporting.

 (4a.
 Clinical data generated during care process; 4b.
-Electronic data; 4c.
-Susceptibility to inaccuracies/ unintended consequences identified 4d.
+Electronic data; 4c.Susceptibility to inaccuracies/ unintended consequences identified 4d.
 Data collection strategy can be implemented)

-Data easily extracted from EHR or paper chart
+• Data easily extracted from EHR or paper chart